 You’ll be contacted to set up an interview if RUSM wants you to continue in the admissions process.
 Afterward, if you receive a letter of acceptance, you can choose to begin classes in September, January or May.

-The Medical University of the Americas is located in Nevis, and is an accredited medical school by the Accreditation Commission on Colleges of Medicine.
+The Medical University of the Americas is located in Nevis and is an accredited medical school by the Accreditation Commission on Colleges of Medicine.

-Not only is MUA the most affordable Caribbean medical school in the US Federal Financial Aid program, it also provides extensive student support, world-class faculty, and generous scholarships of up to $100,000!
+Not only is MUA the most affordable Caribbean medical school in the US Federal Financial Aid program, but it also provides extensive student support, world-class faculty, and generous scholarships of up to $100,000!

 If you’re interested in applying to MUA, you’ll need to use the Common Application.
 MUA is a sister school with SABA, meaning that you can apply to both schools at once.